Creating Change Arts Trustee Learning Cohort

 This 5-session virtual series, offered at no charge each fall and spring, is led by leading experts in diversity, equity, inclusion, and anti-oppression.
 It is a space of learning, growth, and connection exclusively for trustees of New Jersey Arts organizations.

-Participation is limited to 30, and registration closes on September 20.
-While we encourage two trustees from an organization to attend, it is not required.
+Participation is limited to 30, and registration closes on January 24.
+While we encourage two trustees from an organization to attend together, it is not required.

 This program is made possible by support from the Grunin Foundation and the National Endowment for the Arts.

 Each interactive session will take place online.
-Most sessions are 2 hours and 10 minutes long, allowing deep dives into content, discussion, and cohort reflection and connection.
+Most sessions are 2 hours long, allowing deep dives into content, discussion, and cohort reflection and connection.
 The one-hour kick off session lays the groundwork and offers the chance for the cohort to learn more about themselves and each other.

 Kick-Off Session: Laying the Groundwork and Building Community